Bayesian inference for form-factor fits regulated by unitarity and analyticity: Introduction

-Here we show, starting from a set of reference data points for the form factor, that all parameters of a model-independent parameterisation are defined in terms of a multivariate normal distribution.
-Representative samples for observables based on the model-independent parameterisation can then be computed by drawing Gaussian random numbers in a way that takes the unitarity constraint into account.
+Starting from a set of reference data points for the form factor that we assume to follow Gaussian statistics, we show how the parameterisation, for which we assume uniform (flat) parameter priors, is defined in terms of a multivariate normal distribution.
+We explain how representative samples for observables based on the parameterisation can then be computed by drawing Gaussian random numbers in a way that takes the unitarity constraint into account.
 Moreover, kinematical constraints like the equality of vector and scalar form factor in pseudoscalar-to-pseudoscalar-transition form-factors at zero momentum transfer can be imposed exactly.
-We therefore expect the approach presented here to be attractive to, and hopefully adopted by a wide user community in theory, phenomenology and experiment.
+We therefore hope that the approach presented here will be attractive to, and adopted by, a wide user community in theory, phenomenology and experiment.}